elastic/kibana/src/core/MIGRATION.md

 A great outcome is a module being deleted altogether because it isn't used or it was used so lightly that it was easy to refactor away.

 If it is determined that your plugin is going to own any UI modules that other plugins depend on, you'll want to migrate these quickly so that there's time for downstream plugins to update their imports.
 This will ultimately involve moving the module code into your plugin, and exposing it via your setup/start contracts, or as static code from your `plugin/index.ts`.
+We have identified owners for most of the legacy UI modules; if you aren't sure where you should move something that you own, please consult with the platform team.

 Depending on the module's level of complexity and the number of other places in Kibana that rely on it, there are a number of strategies you could use for this: